Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/first_outline.md

 #### **What isn't strictly relevant, and thus will be ignored.**
  - This isn't a paper about the potential scenario that led to a singular global nation - that would be a fiction novel, which while interesting isn't in accordance with the discussion at hand.
  - A discussion of military matters - a potential command structure, and even the need for a military at all with a unified world - is not relevant to the discussion of political and economic structures, and will be studiously ignored.
+For that reason, military expenditures will not be calculated into potential taxation schemes as costs for the government.
+This is not an endoresement or refutation of a non-military state, it is simply outside the scope of the paper.

 #### **Preconditions**
  - For the purposes of the paper, some preconditions are necessary to be assumed, as they are not the focus of the paper, and going into depth about how each of them came about would once more be a fiction novel.